Atlantic Council: Events

+In August 2023, a senior Atlantic Council delegation led by former Lithuanian president Dalia Grybauskaitė visited Taiwan with support from the Taipei Economic and Cultural Representative Office and met with President Tsai Ing-wen.

+In 2024, the Atlantic Council and the Motwani Jadeja Foundation launched a joint delegation to India as part of the Global India Dialogues initiative.
+The delegation was announced during the Council’s Global Citizen Awards event.

 Reception

 In 2016, the Atlantic Council drew criticism from the founder of the Human Rights Foundation for its decision to award a Global Citizen Award to Ali Bongo Ondimba.
 Bongo declined the award amidst controversy over the 2016 Gabonese presidential election.